mauricecyril/M5Stack-Thermal-Camera/README.md

 - Web interface (yes, it's useless but I like remote control of crap)
 - API REST of the raw values (because why not)

+---
+(outdated picture but you get an idea of what it does)
 <img style="-webkit-user-select: none;cursor: zoom-in;" src="https://raw.githubusercontent.com/m600x/M5Stack-Thermal-Camera/master/m5stack.jpg" >

 ---